5.2 Glossary of Terms

 Imprest Funds are fixed- or petty-cash funds in the form of currency or coin that have been advanced as funds held outside of the usual secure account.
 Agencies typically use imprest funds to reimburse employees for expenses, to make small purchases, to make emergency beneficiary payments, and to pay informants, among other uses.

-Incidental means relating to a formal event where full participation by participants mandates the provision of food and beverages.
+Incidental means (in the conference context) relating to a formal event where full participation by participants mandates the provision of food and beverages.

 Interagency agreements and purchase of service arrangements are usually entered into by two governmental units or agencies.
 Such funding arrangements are negotiated by the entities involved.